Dorothy Vaughan: Career

 Their work expanded in the postwar years to support research and design for the United States' space program, which was emphasized under President John F. Kennedy.
 In 1949, Vaughan was assigned as the acting head of the West Area Computers, taking over from a woman who had died.
-She was the first black supervisor at NACA and one of few female supervisors, leading a group composed entirely of African-American women.
+She was the first Black supervisor at NACA and one of few female supervisors, leading a group composed entirely of African-American women.
 She served for years in an acting role before being promoted officially to the position as supervisor.

 Vaughan moved into the area of electronic computing in 1961, after NACA introduced the first digital computers to the center.
 Vaughan became proficient in computer programming, teaching herself FORTRAN and teaching it to her coworkers to prepare them for the transition.
 She contributed to the space program through her work on the Scout Launch Vehicle Program.

 Vaughan continued after NASA, the successor agency, was established in 1958.
 When NACA became NASA, segregated facilities, including the West Computing office, were abolished.
 In a 1994 interview, Vaughan recalled that working at Langley during the Space Race felt like being on "the cutting edge of something very exciting".
 Regarding being an African American woman during that time in Langley, she remarked, "I changed what I could, and what I couldn't, I endured."
 Vaughan worked in the Numerical Techniques division through the 1960s.
 Dorothy Vaughan and many of the former West Computers joined the new Analysis and Computation Division (ACD), a racially and gender-integrated group on the frontier of electronic computing.
 She worked at NASA-Langley for 28 years.

 During her career at Langley, Vaughan was also raising her six children, one of whom later also worked at NASA-Langley.
 Vaughan lived in Newport News, Virginia, and commuted to work at Hampton via public transportation.

 Later years

 Vaughan with her human computer colleagues Lessie Hunter, and Vivian Adair.
 Margaret Ridenhour and Charlotte Craidon are standing in the back.

 Vaughan wanted to continue at another management position at NASA, but never received an offer.
 She retired from NASA in 1971, at the age of 61.
-In her final decade of her career, she alongside Katherine G. Johnson and Mary Jackson helped calculate astronaut John Glenn's launch into orbit.
+In her final decade of her career, she alongside Katherine G. Johnson and Mary Jackson helped calculate astronauts John Glenn's launch into orbit, Neil Armstrong famous first step on the moon, and even the first American to be in space, Alan Shepard.
 She died on November 10, 2008, aged 98 and was buried at Hampton Memorial Gardens.
 Vaughan was a member of Alpha Kappa Alpha, an African-American sorority.
 She was also an active member of the African Methodist Episcopal Church where she participated in music and missionary activities.

 At the time of her death, she was survived by four of her six children, ten grandchildren and fourteen great-grandchildren.